wences-sanchez/Knowledge-Base/pages/Introduction to Kubernetes.md

 		- What are Kubernetes objects? #flashcard
 			- Kubernetes Objects are persistent data entities stored by Kubernetes.
 			- They represent the state of your cluster.
-			- You can deploy and configure applications, run containers and configure cluster behavior by creating, modigying and deleting objects.
+			- You can deploy and configure applications, run containers and configure cluster behavior by creating, modifying and deleting objects.
 			- All of this happens through the Kubernetes API.
 			- Los objetos de Kubernetes representan el estado deseado de los recursos.
 Kubernetes los almacena para construir entidades *reales* basadas en ellos. #InMyOwnWords
 			- ![image.png](../assets/image_1672747326745_0.png)